HydroTeamBelgium/Cloud/common/logging.md

 Choose the right level based on the message's purpose and severity.

-## Message Levels vs. LOG_LEVEL Environment Variable
+## Message Levels vs. Environment Variables

 1. **Message Levels**: When you write code like `logger.debug()` or `logger.info()`, you're assigning a severity level to that specific message.

-2. **LOG_LEVEL Environment Variable**: This sets a threshold that determines which messages actually appear in the console.
-Only messages with a level equal to or higher than this threshold will be displayed.
+2. **Environment Variables**: Two separate environment variables control logging thresholds:
+   - `CONSOLE_LOG_LEVEL`: Determines which messages appear in the console
+   - `FILE_LOG_LEVEL`: Determines which messages are written to log files

-Think of it like a filter:
+Think of these as filters:
 - Your code contains messages at various levels (DEBUG, INFO, WARNING, etc.)
-- The LOG_LEVEL environment variable determines which of these messages are actually shown
+- The environment variables determine which of these messages are actually shown or saved

-### Why Change LOG_LEVEL?
+### Why Change Log Levels?

-- **Development**: Set LOG_LEVEL=DEBUG to see all messages, including detailed debugging information
+- **Development**: Set CONSOLE_LOG_LEVEL=DEBUG to see all messages during development
-- **Production**: Set LOG_LEVEL=INFO or WARNING to reduce log volume and focus on important events
+- **Production**: Set CONSOLE_LOG_LEVEL=INFO or WARNING to reduce console output in production
-- **Troubleshooting**: Temporarily change LOG_LEVEL to DEBUG when investigating an issue, then switch back
+- **Troubleshooting**: Set FILE_LOG_LEVEL=DEBUG to capture detailed logs for later analysis

 ---